joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 Manually
 ........

-Gene expression -- or, more broadly, read coverage over arbitrary regions -- can be calculated easily in an interactive Python session.
+Gene expression -- or, more broadly, read density over from any :term:`high-throughput sequencing` experiment over any genomic region -- can be calculated easily in an interactive Python session.

 In this example, we separately caclulate read density over: